What Is an Arizona Promissory Note?

 Relies heavily on mutual trust, as the lender has no collateral to fall back on in case of borrower default.

-The promissory note must comply with the usury laws of the state, as mandated by Title 44, Chapter 9, Article 1.
+The promissory note must comply with the state’s usury laws, as mandated by Title 44, Chapter 9, Article 1.

 Sample Arizona Promissory Note